 Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
-Inpatient hospital care starts the day you're formally admitted to the hospital with a doctor's order.
-The day before you're discharged is your last inpatient day.
+Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
+The day before you are discharged is your last inpatient day.

-There is no limit to the number of covered hospital days.
+There's no limit to the number of covered hospital days.